 What is Hamrick School?

-Hamrick School, established in 1980, is a prominent truck driving institution based in Ohio, specializing in comprehensive CDL training programs.
-With a proven track record of training over 10,000 drivers, the school emphasizes small class sizes and personalized instruction to foster student success.
-Its mission centers on delivering quality, professional training and robust support, creating an optimal learning environment for aspiring truck drivers, including veterans.
-Hamrick also facilitates job placement assistance and offers financial aid options, reinforcing its commitment to student career advancement.
-The institution has been recognized as a Military Friendly School.
+Hamrick School, established in 1980, is a prominent truck driving institution based in Ohio, specializing in career-specific CDL training programs.
+With a legacy of training over 10,000 drivers, the school emphasizes small class sizes and personalized instruction to foster student success.
+Its commitment to quality, professionalism, and comprehensive support, including job placement assistance and financial aid, positions it as a key player in preparing individuals for careers in the transportation industry.
+The institution is also recognized for its support of veterans and has been designated as a Military Friendly School.

 How much funding has Hamrick School raised?